Teo21maitr/team-shop/docs/plan.md

   - **Backend:**
     - No backend logic required for this feature.
   - **Edge Cases:**
-    - Case-sensitive match: Only "Chat" (not "chat" or "CHAT").
+    - Case-sensitive match: Only "Chat" (not "chat" or "CHAT") and "Un gentil bibou" (exact match).
-    - List-specific: Only list P7XELY, no other lists.
+    - Item-specific trigger: Only lists containing "Un gentil bibou" item.
     - Non-blocking: Must not interfere with real-time sync or shopping mode.
     - Client-side only: Animation is personal to the user who added the item.
+    - Deployment-proof: Works regardless of list ID (no hardcoded list reference).
 - **Dependencies:** P7 (List Interaction UI)
 - **Covers Requirements:** R23
 - **Priority:** Low